 I didn’t feel overwhelmed at all, and the sense of achievement after every mini task spurs you on to keep learning.
 Before I knew it, I knew how to build and edit a webpage – all within a few hours.
 I could input photos and videos, edit text and create tables, and it was all so much easier than I was expecting it to be.
 Also, because it’s online, you can fit it around your daily life without having to physically attend classes or break the bank with tuition fees.

 Which coding language should I learn?

 Why should I use Codecademy?

-The split screen format of Codecademy is really helpful, as it allows you to see the changes your code is making to the website in real time.
+The split-screen format of Codecademy is really helpful, as it allows you to see the changes your code is making to the website in real-time.
 The community forum allows you to ask questions (even the ‘stupid’ ones) and get tips and advice from other members of the coding community.

 Can anyone learn to code?

 Yes!
 The main thing I got out of Codecademy was that coding is for everyone, not just people with maths brains who already know everything about tech.
 Coding is useful for small business owners, anyone working in a professional industry, and ultimately anyone that is seeking a way to expand both their knowledge and their skills.
-You don’t need to be a tech genius to learn coding, you just need a thirst for knowledge, a bit of patience and a willingness to learn.
+You don’t need to be a tech genius to learn to code, you just need a thirst for knowledge, a bit of patience and a willingness to learn.

 Get in touch to discuss the technical SEO opportunity of your business and website today.